Have you ever tested your personality?

 Researchers have found that there is a science to personality.
 Everyone, regardless of gender, age, or nationality, has five basic traits.

-Fondly known as the Big 5 or OCEAN, these are incredibly helpful for understanding yourself.
-When you understand your own personality, you are able to ask for your needs, connect more easily and optimize your behavior.
-Read below or watch the video to figure out where you fall on the spectrum.
-You can also take our official quiz to find out your Big 5:
+Fondly known as the Big 5 Personality Traits, or OCEAN, these are incredibly helpful for understanding yourself.
+When you understand your own personality, you can ask for your needs, connect more easily, and optimize your behavior.

-Openness is when someone is curious and openminded to new experiences and knowledge.
-People who are high in openness are inventive and curious, people who are low in openness are consistent and cautious.
+Openness is when someone is curious and open-minded to new experiences and knowledge.
+People who rate high in openness are inventive and curious.
+People who rate low in openness are consistent and cautious.
 Do you agree or disagree with these statements?

 - I love adventure.